vocdoni/docs/docs/protocol/process-overview.md

-# Voting Process
+# Process overview

-The voting process can be decoupled in three steps.
+From a component's perspective, the system can also be decoupled in three steps.

 ## Starting a vote
 Given the current user database, the organizer builds a census Merkle tree with the public keys that are eligible to vote.